 A felony embezzlement conviction carries state prison time for up to three years.

 Both aggravating and mitigating factors may be available in embezzlement cases when the offense is charged as a felony.
-For example, a judge is likely to give a defendant a tougher sentence if his victim was an elderly or a dependent person (that is, someone with a mental or physical impairment that affects his daily functioning).
+For example, a judge is likely to give you a tougher sentence if your victim was an elderly or a dependent person (that is, someone with a mental or physical impairment that affects his daily functioning).
 A factor leading to a more severe sentence is an aggravating factor.

-A mitigating factor, or one which may lead a judge to grant a less severe sentence, is when the defendant returned the property subject to the embezzlement.
-But note that this return must have come before the party gets formally charged.
+A mitigating factor, or one which may lead a judge to grant a less severe sentence, is when you returned the property subject to the embezzlement.
+Note that this return must have come before you get formally charged.

 There are two situations in which embezzlement is a misdemeanor charge.
 These are when: